Participatory economics: Criticism

-David Schweickart suggests participatory economics would be undesirable even if it was possible:
+The market socialist David Schweickart suggests participatory economics would be undesirable even if it was possible:

 It is a system obsessed with comparison (Is your job complex more empowering than mine?), with monitoring (You are not working at average intensity, mate—get with the program), with the details of consumption (How many rolls of toilet paper will I need next year?
 Why are some of my neighbors still using the kind not made of recycled paper?)

 Other criticism raised by Schweickart include: